Tips for optimising your video campaign

 Use video remarketing

-Using advanced campaign settings
+Use advanced campaign settings

-Consider using advanced settings to optimie your campaigns.
+Consider using advanced settings to optimise your campaigns.
 Use the schedule setting to specify certain hours or days of the week when you want your ads to appear and to control how long your campaign runs.
-It's important to keep your content fresh so that people will keep coming back, so you might consider scheduling your in-stream ad so that it runs for one month.
+It's important to keep your content fresh so people will keep coming back, so you might consider scheduling your in-stream ad so that it runs for one month.